Feeling Scattered? Movement Might Help More Than Another Cup of Coffee

 These small signals tell the brain and body:

-Over time, those signals build resilience in both body and mind.
+Over time, those signals help build resilience in both body and mind.

 Movement Supports More Than Muscles

-Feeling clear-headed isn’t just about mental exercises or supplements.
+Feeling clear-headed isn't just about puzzles, brain games, or supplements.

 Your brain is deeply connected to how your body moves.

-When movement becomes part of the rhythm of your day, many people notice their thinking feels steadier, their energy improves, and their bodies feel more responsive.
+When movement becomes part of the rhythm of your day, many people notice their thinking feels steadier, their energy improves, and they feel less scattered and overwhelmed.

 Not because they pushed harder.